Xsolla launches commerce to take mobile games beyond the app stores

 Aleksandr Agapitov started the company in 2005 to provide resources and tools for smaller developers who needed to access the same kind of services that big game publishers could provide.
 That includes anti-fraud efforts and user acquisition.

-Mobile Game Commerce gives developers the tools to successfully operate PC and online versions of their mobile games, and create top-up experiences for players to add virtual currencies to their accounts.
+Mobile Game Commerce gives developers the tools to successfully operate PC and online versions of their mobile games and to allow players to add virtual currencies to their accounts.

-The commerce tool helps games spread onto PC and online platforms, adding additional distribution, acquisition, and in-game monetization channels for new and existing players.
-Xsolla believes developers will be able to expand their online user communities and let them pay for items with any payment method they want.
+The commerce tool helps games spread onto PC and online platforms, adding more distribution, acquisition, and in-game monetization channels for new and existing players.
+Xsolla believes developers will be able to use it to expand their online user communities and let them pay for items with any payment method they want.

-The Mobile Game Commerce solution has already been adopted by a number of developers, including Nexters, Netease, and Gtarcade.
+The Mobile Game Commerce solution has already been adopted by a number of developers, including Nexters, NetEase, and Gtarcade.

 LIVE NOW: GamesBeat's Driving Game Growth Summit